 Arjun SR (Purdue, MSME non-thesis, independent study Spring 2017)

 Research topic: fluid--structure interactions between high-speed bubbly flows and pipes, solving the relevant hyperbolic conservation laws with PyClaw.

 Mengying Wang (Purdue, MSME thesis, defended Spring 2018)

 Thesis: "Mixing by Cutting and Shuffling a Line Segment: The Effect of Incorporating Diffusion"

 First position after graduation: PhD studies in Mechanical Engineering at Northwestern University.

 The Transport: Modeling, Numerics & Theory Laboratory (TMNT Lab) strives to combine advanced mathematical concepts and experimental results with physical intuition about the modeling of flowing materials in order to make progress on fundamental questions in mechanics.
 Specifically, an overarching theme of the TMNT Lab's research is transport (e.g., as a means of effecting mixing or for mitigating separation).

 A note to prospective students:

 For further information on applying to Purdue and admissions to the ME graduate programs click on the respective links.
 Admissions are only made by the Graduate School at Purdue on the recommendation of the ME Graduate Admissions Committee.
-The PI does not and cannot admit students, therefore applications must be made to the Graduate School and the School of ME at Purdue, no applications should be sent to the TMNT Lab or the PI.
+The PI does not and cannot admit applications, therefore applications must be sent to the Graduate School and the School of ME at Purdue, no applications should be sent to the TMNT Lab or the PI.